 In this forum, I have an opportunity to address many common topics that apply to a wide range of students.
 Throughout the year, I will be in and out of the classroom teaching lessons that will help all of our students develop a greater awareness of themselves and strengthen their social and emotional skills.

-Some examples that may be addressed in the classroom include: Skills for becoming a better learner, Empathy, Compassion, Perspective taking, Conflict Resolution, understanding and Regulating Emotions, and Problem-solving.
+Some examples that may be addressed in the classroom include: Skills for becoming a Respectful Learner, Empathy, Compassion, Perspective taking, Conflict Resolution, understanding and Regulating Emotions, and Problem-solving.

 Small groups will run throughout the school year to meet the needs of students who may be experiencing similar life circumstances or academic needs.
 As the need arises group topics will vary and typically consist of 4-6 students, run for approximately 6 to 8 sessions, and are very focused.
 We are very fortunate to have a set time every day for W.I.N. groups (What I Need).
 If a student appears to be an appropriate candidate for a small group, they would would join me during their regularly scheduled W.I.N. time.